 1.

+Your first selected book is Emily Anderson’s edition of letters of Mozart and his family.
+What makes them a good read and how they help us appreciate Mozart’s music?
 This is Mozart from the horse’s mouth, so to speak.
 There is so much here that is relevant to his life and his music.
 We have his views on aesthetics and instrumental music.
 We have the practicalities of life, such as issues relating to travel.
 We have references to other musicians.
 We learn about his emotions and relationships.
 He speaks to us directly.

-My latest book project was a study of the reception of Haydn and Mozart in the nineteenth century (Haydn and Mozart in the Long Nineteenth Century: Parallel and Intersecting Patterns of Reception published by Cambridge University Press in 2023).
+My latest book project was a study of the reception of Haydn and Mozart in the nineteenth century (Haydn and Mozart in the Long Nineteenth Century: Parallel and Intersecting Patterns of Receptionpublished by Cambridge University Press in 2023).
 I had to look at a lot of the early biographies in the course of my work.
 One is particularly problematic, and was written by Constanze Mozart's second husband, Georg Nikolaus von Nissen.

 Nissen’s biography is kind of patchwork quilt.
 It pulls together numerous previously published sources.
 Nowadays, we would say that it was plagiarised, but plagiarism did not exist in the same way in the early nineteenth century as it does today.